MFors/project-euler/README.md

 project-euler
 =============
-Some solutions to project euler in python
+Some solutions to Project Euler in Python and C++.